ejwillemse/BAN313/chapter3.md

 1. Estimate $min$ for the uniform distribution and assign your answer to `minOrders`.
 2. Estimate $max$ for the uniform distribution and assign your answer to `maxOrders`.
-3. Use the uniform distribution propability function and determine the probability that more than 210 units will be ordered to tomorrow and assign your answer to `pStockOut`.
+3. Use the uniform distribution probability function and determine the probability that more than 210 units will be ordered to tomorrow and assign your answer to `pStockOut`.
 4. View all the above values by printing them to the console output via the `script.R` file.

 *** =hint